 More for flower lovers: CAMELLIA EXHIBITION AT COLOGNE BOTANICAL GARDEN

 Keukenhof is the place to enjoy tulips in Holland

 Created for the purpose of presenting an annual floral exhibition where planters from all over Holland and the rest of Europe, could exhibit their hybrid tulips, Keukenhof is much more than tulips.
-Showcasing hyacinths, daffodils, orchids, roses, carnations, lilies and other spring flowers, the garden is a real floral paradise.
-It is also one of Europe‘s top tourist attractions and the 32 hectares park plants 7 million bulbs each year.
-Though open for only two months in a year, Keukenhof is Holland‘s most visited destination and it attracts over a million visitors annually.
+Showcasing hyacinths, daffodils, orchids, roses, carnations, lilies, and other spring flowers, the garden is a real floral paradise.
+It is also one of Europe‘s top tourist attractions and the 32 hectares of park plant 7 million bulbs each year.
+Though open for only two months a year, Keukenhof is Holland‘s most visited destination and it attracts over a million visitors annually.
 Presenting a photo gallery of beautiful images, for those who want to enjoy Keukenhof minus the hassle of travel.
 Warning – This will give you serious travel lust.

 Another spring post: WET APPLE FLOWERS AND KOKERNAG SPRING

 Follow the rest of the Netherlands travel series

 - FIVE FUN THINGS TO DO IN AMSTERDAM

 - STAR SHAPED FORT BOURTANGE OF HOLLAND